actions/attest/README.md

     # URI identifying the type of the predicate.
     predicate-type:

-    # JSON string containing the value for the attestation predicate.
-Must
+    # String containing the value for the attestation predicate.
+String length
-    # supply exactly one of "predicate-path" or "predicate".
+    # cannot exceed 16MB.
+Must supply exactly one of "predicate-path" or
+    # "predicate".
     predicate:

-    # Path to the file which contains the JSON content for the attestation
+    # Path to the file which contains the content for the attestation predicate.
-    # predicate.
-Must supply exactly one of "predicate-path" or "predicate".
+    # File size cannot exceed 16MB.
+Must supply exactly one of "predicate-path"
+    # or "predicate".
     predicate-path:

     # Whether to push the attestation to the image registry.
 Requires that the